scipy-conference/scipy_proceedings/papers/josh_borrow/paper.md

 significantly, by allowing (e.g.) locking of database rows currently being transferred directly, rather than having this be handled through a series of API calls.
-These background tasks are scheduled automatically using the lightweight schedule library.
+These background tasks are scheduled automatically using the lightweight `schedule` library.

+The Librarian is open source and available through GitHub[^librarian], under the BSD-2-Clause license.

 ### Technology Choices
-For this project, it was crucial that we used the Python language, as this is the lignua franca of the collaboration; all members have at least some knowledge of Python.
+For this project, it was crucial that we used the Python language, as this is the lingua franca of the collaboration; all members have at least some knowledge of Python.
 No other language comes close (by a significant margin), and all analysis tools use Python.
 In addition, Globus provide a complete source development kit for Python[^globussdk].
 As our analysis tools will eventually